-2 COVID-19 and Reopening In-Person Instruction Framework & Public Health Guidance for K-12 Schools in California, 2020-2021 School Year page 15 states that if students wash their hands before and after using playground equipment, cleaning of outdoor structures between cohorts is not required.3
+2 COVID-19 and Reopening In-Person Instruction Framework & Public Health Guidance for K-12 Schools in California, 2020-2021 School Year page 15

-- o Shared tables, desks, or chairs.
+- Shared tables, desks, or chairs.

 - Desks or chairs do not need daily cleaning if only used by one individual during the day.

-- o Door handles.
+- Door handles.

 - Shared technology and supplies.